 1985 Homeowners were not able to sell their personal homes to buy those the company produced so Woodmark developed a program whereby the homeowner would trade their existing home for a new custom home built in the location of the owner’s choice.

-1986 Forced to dump thirty accumulated traded homes but survived the Houston oil depression with oil at $10.00 per barrel by obtaining one remodeling job in each of Houston, Austin and Dallas and driving 1,000 miles per week for a year among the cities to save his company.
+1986 Forced to dump thirty homes received in trade but survived the Houston oil depression with oil at $10.00 per barrel by obtaining one remodeling job in Houston, one in Austin and one in Dallas and driving 1,000 miles per week for a year among the cities to save his company.

-1990 Custom home client failed to pay any of the final draw of $30,000 which was Woodmark’s profit and overhead.
+1990 Custom home client failed to pay the final payment of $30,000 which was Woodmark’s profit and overhead.
 Two years later client went to the District Attorney and charged Vern with theft??
 Vern faced a grand jury.
-Despite it being well known that any prosecutor “can indict a ham sandwich” he was no billed and cleared by a grand jury despite the best efforts of the assistant district attorney to indict him.
+Despite it being well known that any prosecutor “can indict a ham sandwich” he was no-billed and cleared by a grand jury despite the best efforts of the assistant district attorney to indict him.

 2002 Defended himself in District Court as a pro se lawyer against a lawyer-developer who without ownership had built seven homes on his and his brother’s inherited land which had been deeded to their ancestors by Sam Houston.
 Although Vern’s performance was respected by the opposing lawyer and the judge, the land remarkably was lost.
 The visiting judge–chosen by his opponents–had among a number of questionable practices during the trial, removed the jury from the room and with no basis issued a directed verdict eliminating the developer from the case.
 Additional Wuensche land not included in the case was also subsequently given to the developer after the final verdict.
 Details of the case are presented in a book by Vern: Overcoming Legal Abuse as an American Entrepreneur.

-2008 to present Obama election and reelection resulted in no revenue growth and lower margins for his business which nevertheless became Houston’s oldest building and remodeling company–in business for 39 years.
+2008 to 2016 Obama election and reelection resulted in no revenue growth and lower margins for his business which nevertheless became Houston’s oldest building and remodeling company–in business for 43 years.